This blog post is about how I used an old Sky SR101 ‘white Sky Hub’ router as a network switch.

 Why did I bother?

-Without the latest firmware and not being a Sky broadband customer (for updates), I was missing out on features, and also possibly security fixes.
+Without the latest firmware and not being a Sky broadband customer (for updates), I might have been missing out on features, and also possibly security fixes.
 In terms of connectivity with services I use, I didn’t experience any problems. i.e. Steam gaming, web browsing, Ftp, Nas connectivity and email.

 I picked this router up cheaply to try it out, and ended up using it for over a year!
 The router doesn’t take up much surface space, which I liked.